Mutka19/Movie-Discovery/README.md

  #### 2
  I also had issue using the wikimedia API as I couldn't find much great documentation on it.
 At first I wasn't able to figure out how to extract links from the json request best I was able to come up with a decently clever solution for it.
 I also had an issue with sorting certain searches to only return films instead of search directories or possibly other media that had the same name.
 To fix this I maade a query that would return all items with that name, then I would return the page link of the result that contain the keyword film in its category list.
  #### 3
  I had a hard time figuring out how to get the review objects to work in the postgresql.
 However once I figured that out, things went swimmingly.
+ #### 4
+ I ended up spending a lot of time troubleshooting deployment.
+I found it difficult to fix since my issue was with my database url.
+I had mistakenly added an extra 's' to postgress and since the fly.io secrets are only viewaable as digests I couldn't tell it was misspelled.
+After a while I tried reseting my secrets and it worked.
+It was frustrating after spedning so much time looking for errors elsewhere but I was relieved to  have finished on time

  ### Known problems/Possible improvements
  #### Problem